-The Adesto® AT25QF128A is a 128-Mbit Serial Peripheral Interface (SPI) Flash memory device designed for use in a wide variety of high-volume consumer based applications in which program code is shadowed from Flash memory into embedded or external RAM for execution.
-The flexible erase architecture of the AT25QF128A is ideal for data storage as well, eliminating the need for additional data storage devices.
+The Adesto® AT25SF128A is a 128 Mb Serial Peripheral Interface (SPI) Flash memory device designed for use in a wide variety of high-volume consumer based applications in which program code is shadowed from Flash memory into embedded or external RAM for execution.
+The flexible erase architecture of the AT25SF128A is ideal for data storage as well, eliminating the need for additional data storage devices.

-The SPI clock supports a maximum frequency of 133 MHz, enabling data transfers up to 532 Mbits/s for Quad Output operations.
+The SPI clock frequencies support up to 133 MHz enabling data transfers up to 532 Mbits/s for Quad Output operations.

-The AT25QF128A array is organized into 65,536 programmable pages of 256-bytes each.
+The AT25SF128A array is organized into 65,536 programmable pages of 256-bytes each.
 Up to 256 bytes can be programmed at a time using the Page Program instructions.
-Pages can be erased in 4 KB, 32 KB, or 64 KB blocks, or the entire chip.
+Pages can be erased in 4 kbytes, 32 kbytes, or 64 kbytes blocks, or the entire chip.

-The devices operate on a single 2.7V to 3.6V power supply with current consumption as low as 2 $\mu$ A for Deep Power Down at 85 °C. All devices offered in space-saving packages.
+The devices operate on a single 2.7 V to 3.6 V power supply with current consumption as low as 2 μ A for Deep Power Down.
+All devices offered in space-saving packages.
 The device supports JEDEC standard manufacturer and device identification with three 256-byte secure OTP registers.